Mariah Hukins, MD, showcasing her art

 Residents enjoying a UNM Lobo Women's Basketball Game

-Program Strengths: Broad extensive training in anatomic pathology including acclaimed subspecialty expertise in hematopathology and forensic pathology; practical yet cutting-edge clinical pathology training, including active engagement in laboratory management and advanced molecular diagnostics at TriCore Reference Laboratories.
+Program Strengths: We offer a broad, extensive training in anatomic pathology, including acclaimed subspecialty expertise in hematopathology and forensic pathology.
+In addition, there is practical and cutting-edge clinical pathology training, including active engagement in laboratory management, advanced molecular diagnostics, and experience with population health and applying laboratory medicine to the health of our communities at TriCore Reference Laboratories.
 In addition, there is a broad range of research opportunities throughout the department.

 Our residents presently and historically have been notable for teamwork and a sense of humor and, perhaps most importantly, they work hard and they play hard.
 In other words, our residents perform very well on national measures of pathology wisdom (RISE exams, Boards), they tend to secure very desirable fellowships, and they engage in fruitful and challenging research projects.